-Almost everyone gets constipated from time to time, and constipation that lasts a short time is not serious.
-Occasional constipation is treated with stool softeners and by adding processed or synthetic fibers to the diet.
+Almost everyone gets constipated occasionally, and constipation that lasts a short time is not serious.
+People can treat occasional constipation with medications such as stool softeners and by adding processed or synthetic fibers to their diet.

-Anyone who experiences constipation for 2 or more months, however, should see a doctor.
+However, anyone who experiences constipation for two months or more should speak with a doctor.

 Pain after surgery

 Most of the time, the pain caused by surgery will resolve as the body heals.
-Pain medications can help, depending on the severity of pain.
+Pain medications may help depending on the severity of pain.

-Any severe pain and swelling that includes the following should be cause for further investigation:
+Any severe pain and swelling that includes the following may require further investigation:

-People experiencing any of these symptoms should visit their doctor, as these are signs of an infection.
+People experiencing any of these symptoms should speak with their doctor, as they can be signs of an infection or obstruction.

-Bad gut bacteria can enter the body and live in the digestive tract for many years.
+Harmful gut bacteria can enter the body and live in the digestive tract for many years.
 With time, bacteria can cause painful sores in the stomach lining and small intestine.
-Sometimes, these infections put people at risk for stomach cancers.
+Sometimes, these infections put people at

-Bacterial stomach infections can be treated with antibiotics.
-Once antibiotics start working, belly button and abdomen pain and other symptoms will usually resolve.
+Doctors can treat bacterial stomach infections with antibiotics.
+Once antibiotics start working, bellybutton pain, abdominal pain, and other symptoms will typically resolve.

-Commonly known as stomach flu, gastroenteritis is caused by consuming contaminated food or drink or having direct contact with an infected person.
-Belly button pain, stomach, and cramping are classic symptoms of gastroenteritis.
+Commonly known as stomach flu, gastroenteritis can come from consuming contaminated food or drink.
+Bellybutton pain, stomach pain, and cramping are classic symptoms of gastroenteritis.

 Gastroenteritis typically gets better on its own.
-Anyone who experiences dehydration from vomiting and diarrhea, has blood in stools, cannot keep liquids down, or has symptoms lasting longer than 3 days should contact a doctor.
+However, anyone who experiences dehydration from vomiting and diarrhea, has blood in their stools, cannot keep liquids down, or has symptoms lasting longer than 3 days should speak with a doctor.

-Some conditions that cause belly button pain are particularly painful, but most are treatable and curable.
-Even those conditions that cannot be cured are still treatable, and pain can be managed.
+Some conditions that cause bellybutton pain are particularly painful.
+However, most are treatable and curable.

-Gallbladder attacks resulting from gallstones are very painful, and intense pain is usually the first indicator of a problem.
+Gallbladder attacks resulting from gallstones are painful, and intense pain is typically the first indicator of a problem.
 Pain tends to start in the upper right of the abdomen, travels to the upper middle, then through the back.

-The only way to treat gallstone pain is to have surgery to remove the gallbladder.
-Once the gallbladder is removed, the pain will resolve.
+The primary way to treat gallstone pain is surgery to remove the gallbladder.
+Once the surgeon removes the gallbladder, the pain will resolve.
 Medications, such as Ursodiol (ursodeoxycholic acid), can help dissolve the gallstones.